The History of the Society

 They were concerned at the number of people wrongly taken for dead - and in some cases, buried alive.
 Both men wanted to promote the new, but controversial, medical technique of resuscitation and offered money to anyone rescuing someone from the brink of death.

 They both invited fifteen friends and the first meeting was held on 18 April 1774 at the Chapter Coffee House, St Paul's Churchyard.
-The founder members of the Society - all of them men - felt sure that the public would support them in their aim of restoring 'a father to the fatherless, a husband to the widow and a living child to the bosom of its mournful parents'.
+The founder members of the Society felt sure that the public would support them in their aim of restoring 'a father to the fatherless, a husband to the widow and a living child to the bosom of its mournful parents'.

 The Royal Humane Society - then called the 'Society for the Recovery of Persons Apparently Drowned' - set out 5 key aims: